wazuh/wazuh-documentation/source/ossec_rule_set.rst

 **Rootchecks**

-Rootchecks can be found in ``ossec-rules/rootcheck/`` directory.
-There you will find both updated out-of-the-box OSSEC rootchecks, and newly created ones.
+Rootchecks can be found under ``ossec-rules/rootcheck/`` directory.
+There you will find both updated out-of-the-box OSSEC rootchecks, and new ones.

 To install a rootcheck file, go to your **OSSEC manager** and copy the ``.txt`` file to ``/var/ossec/etc/shared/``.
 Then modify ``/var/ossec/etc/ossec.conf`` by adding the path to the ``.txt`` file into the ``<rootcheck>`` section.
 Examples: ::